 For further insights, check my lighting programming tips to refine your skills in creating custom light patterns.

-Interactive LED Sculptures with Motion Sensors
+Creating Interactive LED Sculptures with Motion Sensors and Arduino

 Interactive LED sculptures bring art to life by responding to movement.
 As viewers approach, the lights adapt, creating a responsive visual experience.